cesbo/help/en/book/protocols/udp.md

 In computer networking, unicast is a one-to-one transmission from one point in the network to another point; that is, one sender and one receiver, each identified by a network address.

+## Protocols main features

+- UDP - minimal delay but it loses data packets
+- HTTP MPEG-TS - constant distribution of one file (streaming).
+A little bit more delay with a better stability.
+- HLS - long delay but it has best data transfer stability and adaptive bitrate.

 [RFC 768]: https://www.rfc-editor.org/rfc/rfc768